hacks-guide/Guide_Wii/_pages/en_US/wiiflow.md

 If you are not copying games using Wii Backup Manager, Witgui, or Wii Backup Fusion, make a folder on the root of the USB drive or SD card named "wbfs" and put the games in there.
 {: .notice--info}

-To play games, we recommend using an external hard drive for your Wii.
-Flash drives are not recommended, and may vary in behavior even between the same product.
+To play games, you are advised to use a large SD card or an external hard drive, flash drives are very sporadic in functionality.
+See [storage FAQ](faq).
 {: .notice--info}

 Make sure your USB drive is formatted as FAT32.
 Do not format it as other types such as exFAT or extFS. <br>